OutSystems/docs-validation/templates/overview.md

 ## [Paragraph] *(Heading is optional)*

-{If you prefer to use descriptive title, consider titles such as **Benefits of using {capability name}**,}
+If you prefer to use descriptive title, consider titles such as **Benefits of using {capability name}**

 {List the most important benefits of this new O11 or ODC capability.
 Consider the benefits from the user's point of view.
 Describe how the new capability benefits the user.
 You might ask yourself, “Why is this valuable?
-How does it benefit the user or business?”}
+How does it benefit the user or business?”

 With {capability name}, you can:
 * {Explain each benefit from the user's perspective}
 * ...
 * ...

-{Consider including screenshots or short videos to make your overview more engaging and memorable, therefore increasing the likelihood that readers will understand and remember the information better.}
+Consider including screenshots or short videos to make your overview more engaging and memorable, therefore increasing the likelihood that readers will understand and remember the information better.}

 **Example**
 With log streaming, you can: